 - On Monday Night, for those scouts NOT in the First Aid Merit badge they can complete the First Aid rank requirements in our Health area.
-(Tenderfoot 4a,4b,4c,4d, Second 6a,6b,6c,6d,6e, and First 7a,7b,7c) - On Wednesday Night, for those scouts NOT in the Swimming Merit Badge they can complete the Swimming rank requirements at the Pool.
+(Tenderfoot 4a,4b,4c,4d, Second 6a,6b,6c,6d,6e, and First 7a,7b,7c, 7f) - On Wednesday Night, for those scouts NOT in the Swimming Merit Badge they can complete the Swimming rank requirements at the Pool.
 (Second 5a,5b,5c,5d and First 6a,6b,6c,6d,6e) - On Friday morning, the Kit Fox staff will lead a 5 Mile Hike.
 (Second Class 3b) - The hike will start at the Kit Fox building at 9:00am. - Scouts will need to bring a water bottle for the hike. - We also offer Troop opportunities to complete the One Hour of Service (Tenderfoot 7b) at camp. - Sign up for a service project through the Camp Commissioner.

-With this program being two blocks it will allow enough time for scouts to take 4 other merit badges while at camp.
+\\This program is only two blocks, allowing enough time for Scouts to take 4 other merit badges while at camp.\\

-Nature:
+Nature: Plant Year

 The Nature area takes advantage of the beautiful natural areas around Camp Cedars including the lake for fishing.
-With the many merit badges that take place in this area we rotate classes every other year.
+With the many merit badges that take place in this area, we rotate classes every other year.
 Classes like Archaeology, Environmental Science, Fishing, Nature, Forestry, and Weather Merit Badges are typically taught every year.
 In addition to these classes, one year we will focus on the "plant" related merit badges.
 The next year the focus is on "animal" related Merit badges.
-2024 will be an "animal" year.
-Unlike many other areas around camp constantly changing with new technology, Nature is stuck in the mud in the best way possible.
+2025 will be a "plant" year.
+Unlike many other areas around camp constantly changing with new technology, Nature is stuck in the mud in the best way possible!
 We focus on the simple wonders that are present at camp and how to identify and protect them.
 The Nature area offers programs during the evening Program time.
 Those programs are open to everyone at camp.
 Programs in this area include:

-Animal Science Archaeology Bird Study Env.
-Science Fishing Fish and Wildlife Management Forestry Insect Study Mammal Study Nature Pulp and Paper Reptile and Amphibian Study Soil and Water Conservation Activity Classes and Program: Open Nature Open Fishing
+Archaeology

+Env.
+Science

+Fishing

+Forestry

+Geology

+Mining in Society

+Nature

+Plant Science

+Pulp and Paper

+Sustainability

+Activity Classes and Program:

+Open Nature Open Fishing

-Range Sports:
+Range and Target Activities:

-The Range Sports Area is a state of the art facility with modern target and range equipment.
+The Range and Target Activities Area is a state of the art facility with modern target and range equipment.
 Classes are set up for Scouts to learn the basics, but even experienced Scouts are able to challenge themselves and improve their skills.
 Safety is always the number one priority in this area and all Scouts taking these classes are required to attend the Range Safety briefing Sunday night.
 Bow strength tests are also done during check-in on Sunday.
-The Range Sports area offers programs during the evening Program time.
+The Range Activities area offers programs during the evening Program time.
 Those programs are open to everyone at camp.
-There will be additional Rifle Range time for Scouts in the Rifle Merit Badge to qualify Monday -Thursday from 3:45-5:30 PM.
+There will be additional Rifle Range time for Scouts in the Rifle Merit Badge to qualify Monday - Thursday from 3:45-5:30 PM.
 Programs in this area include:

+Archery Rifle Shotgun

-Merit Badges Offered are: Activity Classes and Program:
+Activity Classes and Program:

-Archery Black Powder
+Black Powder

-Rifle Cowboy Action Shoot
+Cowboy Action Shoot

-Shotgun Open Range Sport
+Open Range Sports

+Flu Flu Archery

+Tomahawk & knife throwing